devinshields/h2odocs/source/tutorial/quickstart.rst

  Xmx is the amount of memory given to H2O.
 If your data set is large, give H2O more memory (for example, -Xmx4g gives H2O four gigabytes of memory).
-Xmx should never be more than the total amount of memory on your computer.
+For best performance, Xmx should be 4x the size of your data, but never more than the total amount of memory on your computer.

 |